-Senior Reagan Labert was recently accepted into Yale University, an Ivy League college ranked top nine in the world, according to Times Higher Education.
+Senior Reagan Labert was recently accepted into Yale University, an Ivy League college ranked in the top ten in the world, according to Times Higher Education.

 Senior Iana Niknezhad was selected as an Echols Scholar at the University of Virginia (UVA), with a plan to double major in neuroscience and economics.